CUBRID/cubrid-manual/en/api/jdbc.rst

     *  **clientCacheSize**: cache size for result-cache
 	   *   the unit is multiple of mega-byte
 	   *   the range is 1 ~ 1024 (1 mega-byte to 1 giga-byte)
-	   *   the default valuse is 1
+	   *   the default value is 1

 **Example 1** ::